 This was printed in a shorter version Northern Virginia Today and was published in April 2018.

 I was subbing in a fifth-grade class when a student asked me the time.
 I suggested he check the clock above the door.
 The student informed me he could not read (analog) clocks.
 This student has been in the school since Kindergarten.
 I know telling time with an analog clock is taught there.
-Numerous times I have subbed for teachers and I have taught telling time on analog clocks.
+I have taught these lessons many times as a sub.
 I have used other skills kids knew to show them how to apply it to telling time: half and quarter circles for quarter, half, and three-quarter hours, counting by fives around the face then by ones to get to times like 3:48, etc. By the time I was done with these lessons I was able to get most students able to correctly complete worksheets and play “Tell the time” games.
 I have even given assessments where analog clocks were a part.
 I also learned why this student could no longer tell time with an analog clock.
 I will get to that in a moment.

-A parent with a child between my two in ages and in the same school system complained to me how upset he was certain things were not being taught anymore.
+A parent with a child between my two in age and in the same school system complained to me how upset he was certain things were not being taught anymore.
 He had a laundry list of things he wanted the schools to teach.
 Well my son graduated in 2017 and my daughter at the time of writing this is in middle school but taking one high school class in the mornings.
-I got my hands on the curriculum (all online) and shared the highlights with him.
-Based on his grade, this child had already covered many lessons Dad insisted he had not.
-I talked to my daughter who told me she learned many of the things the father insisted were not being taught in 7th grade.
+I got my hands on the curriculum (all online and easy to find) and shared the highlights with him.
+Based on the grade, this child had already covered many lessons Dad insisted he had not.
+I talked to my daughter who told me she learned many of the things the father insisted were not being taught when she was in 7th grade.
 Since she is two years ahead of peers in math, she said the student would have gotten the lessons in 9th grade.
 The father’s kid was in 11h grade.
 The rest of the topics would be covered the next school year.
 The more we talked the reason why the child could not do these basic skills that had already been taught became clear.

-Let’s look further at the two students and learn just why.
+Let’s look closer at the two students and learn just why the issues happened.

 The father admitted he had no idea what the kid was learning so he was not able to reinforce practical lessons outside of school.
-He never checked the syllabi for his classes.
+He never checked the syllabi for his child’s classes.
 He did not go to open house nights and listen to what was being covered that school year.
 He did not go to parent-teacher conferences.
 He did not ask to look at homework, etc. He had no idea what the kid was learning.
 Therefore him attacking the schools was out of line.
 Why?
 He has NO idea what was going on.
 I told him then he had no right to spout off when it was HIS job to know what the child was doing in school and HIS job to make sure his child was able to apply lessons outside of class.

 Now, I am not a perfect parent but I know the importance of practicing skills.
 I also know the more work I do as a parent the easier it is for the schools.
 Therefore, I worked with many lessons even before the kids were in the grades the skills would be taight.
 Even in early elementary school we discussed budgets, taxes, how to calculate sales tax, the risks of credit cards, etc. We practiced cursive writing.
-Yes this is not taught to the level it was when I was a kid, but many teachers are trying to address cursive.
-If not practiced, the kids will lose these skill.
+Yes this is not taught to the level it was when I was a kid, but many teachers are trying to address cursive if time allows.
+If not practiced, the kids will lose these skills.